Dr. Mahmoud Alizadeh-Ebadi Bio

 Dr. Alizadeh-Ebadi is fellowship trained in Cornea, Anterior Segment, and External Diseases of the eye.
 He completed his ophthalmology training at the University of Toronto.
 He went on to complete his fellowship training at the University of Montreal.
 He is a fellow of the Royal College of Surgeons of Canada (FRCSC).
 In his comprehensive ophthalmology practice, Dr. Ebadi enjoys treating a wide variety of eye conditions with special interest in cataract surgery.
 His subspecialty practice focuses on medical and surgical diseases of corne with special interest in Herpetic corneal disorders.
 Dr. Ebadi speaks in English, French, Farsi (Persian), Turkish, and Azeri.
 He has presented in national and international ophthalmology events and has published in the ophthalmology literature.
 Dr. Ebadi is an attending surgeon at William Osler Health Center and a lecturer at the University of Toronto, Department of Ophthalmology and Vision Sciences.

-If you are looking for local services or treatment from your Local Ophthalmologist in the office or hospital from a Local Ophthalmologist, contact a provider such as ( Dr. Mahmoud Alizadeh-Ebadi ) to inquire if they are accepting patients or you need a referral.
+If you are looking for local services or treatment from your Local Ophthalmologist in the office or hospital from a Local Ophthalmologist, contact a provider such as ( Dr. Mahmoud Alizadeh-Ebadi ) is in good standing with the College of Physicians and Surgeons to inquire if they are accepting patients or you need a referral.
 Phone number to book an appointment (416) 663-3937

 The speaker in the video may have no association with ( Dr. Mahmoud Alizadeh-Ebadi, Local Ophthalmologist Brampton, ON ).